Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^5]: <span itemprop="citation" itemscope itemtype="https://schema.org/TechArticle">{{<cited-work name="High-Performance Browser Networking" url="https://hpbn.co/building-blocks-of-tcp/" extraName="headline">}} by {{<indieweb-person first-name="Ilya" last-name="Grigorik" url="https://www.igvita.com/" itemprop="author">}}</span> gives a great introduction to how TCP works, if you'd like more details.

 [^6]: This one-kilobyte limit is a semi-arbitrary rule-of-thumb I came up with.
-It's a simple number easier to work with than the number of bytes left in the earliest contentful round-trip, yet it typically falls within that quota.
+It's a simple number easier to work with than the number of bytes remaining in the earliest contentful round-trip, yet it typically falls within that quota.

 [^7]: HPACK and QPACK header compression includes dictionaries containing common header names, and some common header values; HPACK lists them in "Appendix A" of <span itemprop="citation" itemscope itemtype="https://schema.org/TechArticle">{{<cited-work name="RFC 7541" extraName="headline" url="https://datatracker.ietf.org/doc/html/rfc7541#appendix-A">}}</span>.
 If a header name or name-value pair one of these predefined table entries, its effective size can be reduced to a single byte.
 If a header has a value that isn't covered by the table, consider minifying it by removing unnecessary whitespace.